 Then the workers will load your car for you.
 They even brought my bread up to the front window so it wasn’t squished!

-You do not tip these workers.
-In fact, they aren’t allowed to accept tips.
+Don’t tip the workers.
+(In fact, they aren’t even allowed to accept tips for safety purposes.)

 Questions and Suggestions

 Is there a fee?
-Your first three orders are free.
+You may be able to get your first order for free, depending on promotions at the time.
 After that, there is a $4.95 fee for this service.
-Fees in different regions may vary.
+Fees in your region may vary.

 I’m picky.
-Will they choose good items?
+Will they choose good produce and other items?
 You can add extra instructions.
 If you prefer your bananas on the green side, you can write that in.

 In my experience, I was mostly happy with their produce choices.
 The tomatoes were a bit more wrinkly than I’d have liked.
 But since I ordered a lot of produce and that was my only complaint, I’d do it again.

 Review Your Order Be sure to go through your entire order.
 You aren’t charged based on what you ordered, you are charged based on what the worker shopped for.

 For instance, I ordered 6 whole chickens.
 They only gave me one.
 While I was only charged for one chicken, the missing chicken put a wrinkle in my menu plans and budget.